TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ### Prerequisites {#demo_l2_switchin_CCS_prereqs}

-Install Code Composer Studio and setup a <b>Target Configuration</b> for use with J721E EVM.
+Install Code Composer Studio and setup a <b>Target Configuration</b> for use with J721E or J7200 EVM.
 Refer to @ref ethfw_instal_ccs.

 ### Steps {#demo_ethfw_combined_CCS_steps}

--# Connect a micro USB cable to JTAG port of J721E_EVM.
+-# Connect a micro USB cable to JTAG port of J721E/J7200_EVM.
 The XDS110 JTAG connector is labeled `XDS110` (J3).
 Alternatively, XDS560v2 debugger can be connected to the JTAG connected labeled `JTAG MIPI` (J16).

--# Connect a micro USB cable to MAIN Domain UART port on J721E_EVM.
+-# Connect a micro USB cable to MAIN Domain UART port on J721E_EVM or J7200_EVM.
    It's labeled `UART` (J44).

 -# Set EVM's DIP switches `SW8` and `SW9` for no-boot mode:
    * SW8 = 10001000